How Do I Maintain My Fly Fishing Gear In The Offseason?

 Once the season has closed and winter sets in, fishing opportunities are limited.
 While you can still enjoy some time on the water, the slower season is the perfect time of year to go through your gear with a fine-toothed comb.

 Note: Before you do anything, read any manufacturer information you have regarding the care and cleaning of fly fishing gear.
-Any questions you have should be directed to the manufacturer first and foremost.
+Direct any questions you have to the manufacturer first and foremost.

 Wading Boots

-Often overlooked, your wading boots could use a good looking over at the end of a long fishing season.
+Often overlooked, your wading boots could use a good once-over at the end of a long fishing season.

 • Check the eyelets for corrosion or rust.

-• If your treads are worn flat, send the boot out to a retread specialist or replace it.
+• If your treads are worn flat, send the boots out to a retread specialist or replace them.

 • If you use studs, check to see if they are firmly attached.
 Replace as necessary.
 Studs are easy to lose during a long fishing season.